-- The Collaborative's tuition funding of \$4.8 million was from member public school systems and other nonmember public school systems in Southeastern Massachusetts. - The Massachusetts Department of Developmental Services and Massachusetts Commission for the Blind continue their support of the Collaborative's Supporting Adults for Inclusion Living (SAIL) program through various service contracts totaling \$3.5 million for the year. - MassHealth supports the Adult Day Health (ADH) program by funding tuition based on consumer's attendance as well as reimbursing for transportation costs.
+- The Collaborative's tuition funding of \$5.4 million was from member public school systems and other non-member public school systems in Southeastern Massachusetts. - The Massachusetts Department of Developmental Services and Massachusetts Commission for the Blind continue their support of the Collaborative's Supporting Adults for Inclusion Living (SAIL) program through various service contracts totaling \$2.7 million for the year. - MassHealth supports the Adult Day Health (ADH) program by funding tuition based on consumer's attendance as well as reimbursing for transportation costs.
 Also, the Department of Elementary and Secondary Education (DESE) reimburses food costs for this program.
-MassHealth payments totaled \$1.5 million for tuition and transportation costs and the DESE reimbursed the Collaborative \$80,000 for food costs during the year. - The total assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources (net position) for the year by \$279,000. - In 2022, the Collaborative implemented Governmental Accounting Standards Board (GASB) Statement #87, Leases.
-Due to this, the Collaborative recognized \$2.0 million in lease financing and \$458,000 in debt service payments related to leases.
-At year end, the Collaborative reported a lease payable totaling \$1.5 million.
-A corresponding capital asset was also recorded.
+MassHealth payments totaled \$1.9 million for tuition and transportation costs and the DESE reimbursed the Collaborative \$32,000 for food costs during the year. - The total assets and deferred outflows of resources exceeded liabilities and deferred inflows of resources (net position) for the year by \$13,000. - The Collaborative has entered into various lease agreements for the use of building space.
+In accordance with GASB Statement #87, Leases, the Collaborative reported a right to use lease liability totaling \$1.1 million, which represents the present value of the future lease payments. - The Collaborative reported a net other postemployment benefit liability totaling \$2.7 million, as well as related deferred outflows of resources and inflows of resources totaling \$718,000 and \$755,000, respectively.